Temasek-Dynamics/gestelt/radxa_utils/README.md

 ```

 # TODO
-Communicaiotn between different machines happen on a wifi network
+Communication between different machines happen on a wifi network

 1. (PX4 SITL + Gazebo) <-> (Egoplanner on Radxa)
     - Latency in sending/receiving